DimitryDushkin/DimitryDushkin.github.io/posts/bun_and_deno_js_runtimes.md

 | **Avarage RAM usage**                         | Almost twice lower than Deno                                                                          | Similar to Node.JS                                                                                                 |
 | **Ownership**                                 | Both venture capital backed (yes, there is always a risk projects development might be dropped)       |                                                                                                                    |

-Overall, judging from toolset Bun is more full-stack focused and Deno is more back-end focused.

 ## On performance

 A few words on real-life performance.
 To be honest, it's a big separate topic, but short summary might sound like this.